Sivad Heshimu Johnson

-Sivad Heshimu Johnson was a 26 year veteran of the Detroit Fire Department when he perished while trying to save three children from drowning, on August 21, 2020.
+Sivad Heshimu Johnson (September 5, 1970 - August 21, 2020) was an American firefighter.
+He worked for 26 years at the Detroit Fire Department.

-Johnson was off-duty, visiting Belle Island, a recreational attraction, with his daughter, when he heard the cries of three sisters.
-Johnson and other on-lookers dived in.
-The girls were saved, but Johnson was lost.
-His body was found the next day.
-Click on Detroit reported it was believed he may have been swept away by a rip current.
+Life

-In 2017 the Detroit Fire Department awarded Sergeant Johnson its Medal of Honor.
+In 2017, the Detroit Fire Department awarded Sergeant Johnson its Medal of Honor.
 Johnson's father and brother also served as firefighters.

 On April 16, 2019, Johnson provided a first person account of being trapped, while trying to rescue a civilian from a house fire.

 Johnson was also an artist and motivational speaker.
 Johnson's name Sivad is Davis, backwards, a way to honor his mother, whose maiden name was Davis.

+Death

+Johnson died while trying to save three children from drowning, on August 21, 2020.

+Johnson was off-duty, visiting Belle Isle with his daughter, when he heard the cries of three sisters.
+Johnson and other on-lookers dived in.
+The girls were saved, but Johnson drowned; his body was found the next day.
+Click on Detroit reported that he may have been swept away by a rip current.

+Legacy

-Detroit was introducing a new fireboat, and, on August 31, 2020, it was announced that the new vessel would be named Sivad Johnson.
+On August 31, 2020, Detroit introduced a new fireboat and announced that the new vessel would be named Sivad Johnson.